-We’ve done a lot of dashcam testing here at Parkers, fitting all manner of products to our own cars and using them every time we drive.
-We’ve been judging these dashcams based on several factors, namely price, performance, ease of installation and useful features.
-So, no matter if you want a fancy mirror dashcam or a bog-standard unit, here is our pick of the best UK dash cameras for cars.
+We’ve done a lot of dashcam testing here at Parkers, fitting different types of dashcams to our cars and using them as we drive.
+We’ve been judging these dashcams based on several factors, including price, performance, ease of installation, and any extra useful features.
+So, whether you want a fancy mirror dashcam or a bog-standard unit, here is our pick of the best UK dash cameras for cars.

 The best dashcams in detail